DIY Patio Curtain Tie Backs: How to make patio curtain ties for your patio, affordably and easily!

 Type of Rope: I almost used manilla rope like she had used in her tutorial as well, but decided to go with a coated rope.
 I was a little nervous using regular rope, afraid that it could stain my white curtains.
 Plus, I’m hoping the coated rope and line will hold up better outside in the rain.
 She used a 3/4 rope, but the coated type that I used was a bit different (close) in size, but not much.
 It still worked!
 I also had the super nice man from Home Depot, cut the rope in to 2 ft. sections.
 He then “burned,” the edges for me, to keep them from shredding.

 P.S.
 My friend told me about a product called “Neverwet,” that I should use on my patio furniture and curtains.
 It keeps it from getting wet, and literally shoves the water right off of it.
 So I sprayed this on my patio curtains, hoping it would keep them from getting soaked and staining.
-Not sure if it will work with the “staining,” aspect, but it’s worth a shot!
+Not sure if it will work with the “staining,” aspect, but it’s worth a chance!

 Metal Couplings: I needed 9 curtain tie-backs, so I grabbed 18 1/2″ Rigid Threaded Couplings, to use for the ends of the ties.
 (2 on each one.)